Pools & Pool Fencing

-A site plan showing your lot, location of all buildings on the lot, and the proposed project
+- A site plan showing your lot, location of building on the lot and the proposed project.

 Pools must be enclosed by a fence not less than 4 feet high.
 The use of safety or hard pool covers does not satisfy or eliminate the requirement for a fence.
 The fence must be at least 3 feet from the walls of the pool and all gates must be self-closing and latching.
 A fence permit is required.

 Fence enclosures may be omitted when above ground pools are installed and have a raised deck with an attached railing around the entire perimeter of the pool, or where the side walls of the pool are extended by a fence to 6 feet above grade.
 Get additional fencing requirements.

 - All receptacles within 20’ of pool wall shall be GFCI protected.

 - Receptacles shall not be located less than 6’ from the pool wall.

 - All electrical equipment and power cords serving the pool shall be GFCI protected.

 - Circuits shall have equipment grounding conductor ran with power conductors.

 - Permanently installed pools shall have at least one general-purpose receptacle between 6’ and 20’ of the pool wall.

 - All electrical installations and equipment shall comply with current electrical codes.